About this site

 About me

 My name is Ragnar Hellspong.
 I've been playing ragtime piano in the Stockholm area for more than 50 years and piano in various traditional jazz bands for even longer than that.
 So I'm obviously an old man.
-Stopped playing in jazz bands long ago but just for fun I present below a 1990 recording by my last band (called Rhythm Kings).
+Stopped playing in jazz bands long ago but just for fun I present below a 1990 recording by our last band (called Rhythm Kings).
 We took our tunes primarily from the repertoir of Louis Armstrong's Hot Five, Jelly Roll Morton's Red Hot Peppers and Bix Beiderbeck and his Gang.
 This sample is from the Bix repertoir and it's called:

 Sorry

-If you want to find out more on my background: here is an article I wrote for AMICA Bulletin describing how this web site came about.
+If you want to find out more on my background: here is an article I wrote for AMICA Bulletin 2022 describing how this web site came about.

 Some years ago I composed two rags myself.
 Here they are: